Multiply (website)

-Multiply was a social networking service with an emphasis on allowing users to share media – such as photos, videos and blog entries – with their "real-world" network.
+Multiply was an American then Indonesian social networking service with an emphasis on allowing users to share media – such as photos, videos and blog entries – with their "real-world" network.
 The website was launched in March 2004 and was privately held with backing by VantagePoint Venture Partners, Point Judith Capital, Transcosmos, and private investors.
 Multiply had over 11 million registered users.

 The company was headquartered in Boca Raton, Florida but moved to Jakarta, Indonesia early in 2012 and recently announced intentions to switch to e-commerce, dropping the social networking aspect entirely.
 Quantcast estimates Multiply had 2.47 million monthly U.S. unique visitors at their peak on July 30, 2012.

-On Multiply, a user's network was made up of their direct contacts, as well as others who are closely connected to them through their first-degree relationships.
+On Multiply, a user's network is made up of their direct contacts, as well as others who are closely connected to them through their first-degree relationships.
 Additionally, users were encouraged to specify the nature of their relationship with one another, making it possible to share content with their entire network of closely related people, or subsets thereof including friends, family, professional contacts, and so on.

-May 31, 2013 officially marked the closing of their operations after more than 9 years and 2 months following its inability to make a profit and was later dissolved and have its assets redistributed after filing articles of dissolution due to financial difficulties whilst expressing the hope that the website might reorganize, retain Jakarta, Indonesia as headquarters, and reopen as a social networking service in the future, but although plans to revive the website as a social networking services have been proposed.
+The site was closed on March 21, 2013, and April 1, 2015 officially marked the closing of the company itself after 12 years and 4 months following its inability to make a profit and was later dissolved and had its assets redistributed after filing articles of dissolution due to financial difficulties whilst expressing the hope that the website might reorganize, retain Jakarta, Indonesia as headquarters, and reopen as a social networking service in the future, but although plans to revive the website as a social networking services have been proposed.
 When business stabilized, the management began to re-open the site and to recovering hosted blogs, videos, photos and messaging.

 History

 Multiply Inc. was founded in 2004 by Peter Pezaris, Michael Gersh, and David Hersh.
 With headquarters in Boca Raton, Florida, United States, Multiply is the second largest social network in Southeast Asia, with millions of users in the US, Brazil, India and more.
 Multiply initially carried out the main function as a social network where users shared photos, blogs, videos, and others.
 In its development, Multiply changed its function to become an electronic trading site.
-On September 20, 2010, most of Multiply.com's shares were acquired by Naspers Limited (NPSN-JSE), an electronic trading expert company in Europe, Asia, Latin America and Africa, in which also own a stake in Multiply's sister company, Tencent, OLX and Mail.ru Group.
+On September 20, 2010, most of Multiply.com's shares were acquired by Naspers Limited (NPSN-JSE), an electronic trading expert company in Europe, Asia, Latin America and Africa, in which also owns a stake in Multiply's sister company, Tencent, OLX and Mail.ru Group.

 In September 2005, Multiply gathered one million users worldwide.

 In June 2007, Multiply staff through its blog stated that the number of users reached five million users.

 In October 2008, Multiply was used by ten million members worldwide.